MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 #### Parameters

 - **depth**: Optional.
 Depth of child nodes to be listed.
 Example: --depth 3.
 - **path**: Optional.
 Absolute path of an iteration. `\Iteration\` must follow after the `\ProjectName`, which distinguishes it from an area path.
 Example: --path \ProjectName\Iteration\IterationName.
-If spaces are used within a node, then enclose in double-quotes, for example,--path "\Fabrikam Fiber\Iteration\Sprint 1".
+If spaces are used within a node, then enclose in double-quotes, for example,`--path "\Fabrikam Fiber\Iteration\Sprint 1"`.
 When not specified, lists iteration paths from the root level.
 - **project**: Optional.
 Name or ID of the project.
-Example: --project "Fabrikam Fiber".
+Example: `--project "Fabrikam Fiber"`.

 #### Example